sonnt0201/docs/iot-platform/overview.md

 ## Abstraction

-Our first aim is to providing a maintainable and scalable IoT platform accepting, holding and managing multi-type of sensor data.
+Our first aim is to providing a maintainable and scalable IoT platform receiving, holding and managing a variety of sensor data.
 The primary features of this system include:

 - **Multi-protocol support:** Accepting and handling multi-type of wireless protocols: TCP, HTTP, MQTT, BLE, Lora, etc.